benyoo5222/amazon-connect-starter-kit/README.md

   - But no domain set up
 - Voice ID Domain
   - Encrypted by KMS Key created by this template
+- Customer Profile Domain
+  - Encrypted by KMS Key created by this template

 ## Resources/Configurations not created using Cloudformation